ARGENTINA : THE SENATE

 Term of office : 6 years, renewable by one third of the seats every two years, and by district (constituency).

-Most recent elections : October 14th 2001 (the whole Senate was re-elected according to the implementation of the new electoral system : universal direct suffrage and re-election by third every 2 years.
+Most recent elections : October 23rd 2011 (In 2001, the whole Senate was re-elected according to the implementation of the new electoral system : universal direct suffrage and re-election by third every 2 years.
 The duration of the term of the senators - 2, 4 or 6 years - was determined by drawing lots).

 Conditions for eligibility :

-Age: 30 years old, Argentine citizenship for six years, income of 2000 pesos per annum and must be from or reside for more than two years in the province for which the candidate is standing.
+Age: 30 years old, Argentine citizenship, must be from or reside for at least two years in the province for which the candidate is standing.

 The Senate decides on the validity of election of its members.